robrwo/perl-Test-MixedScripts/README.md

 ```

 This applies ["file\_scripts\_ok"](#file_scripts_ok) to all of the Perl scripts in `@dirs`, or the current directory if they are omitted.

-# KNOWN ISSUES

-The current version does not support specifying exceptions to specific lines of POD.

-The only workaround for this is to escape the individual characters using the `E` formatting code.
-See [perlpod](https://metacpan.org/pod/perlpod)
-for more information.
-See [perlpod](https://metacpan.org/pod/perlpod) for more details.

 # SEE ALSO